-You can assign up to 8-speed dial entries on the Speed Dial List and then dial them easily at anytime by simply pressing and holding the associated numeric key.
+You can assign up to 8-speed dial entries on the Speed Dial List and then dial them easily whenever you want, simply by pressing and holding the associated numeric key.

-In Idle mode, to speed dial the numbers assigned to keys 2 through 9, press and hold the appropriate key.
+In Idle mode, to speed dial the numbers assigned to keys 2 to 9, press and hold the appropriate key.

-You can set up Speed Dial entries by either of two methods: by going to a previously entered contact in the Address Book and assigning a Speed Dial number or by going to Address Book \rightarrow Speed Dial List and assigning a Contacts entry or FDN list entry to a Speed Dial number.
+You can set up Speed Dial entries two ways: by going to a previously entered contact in the Address Book and assigning them a Speed Dial number or by going to Address Book $\rightarrow$ Speed Dial List and assigning a Contacts entry or FDN list entry to a Speed Dial number.